kvanhoey/UnsupervisedIntrinsicDecomposition/README.md

 Tested on Linux Ubuntu 18.04.
 Should probably work on other systems with minor effort.
 * Tensorflow (MINIMAL VERSION) ?
-* Python libraries: NumPy, ImageIO (depends on PILlow).
+* Python libraries: NumPy, PIL.